astral-sh/uv/docs/reference/cli.md

 ## uv remove

-Remove one or more packages from the project requirements
+Remove one or more packages from the project's dependencies (experimental)

 <h3 class="cli-reference">Usage</h3>